 We got a great response from our last video, which discussed ways to ensure you stay healthy, keeping the top priorities on REST and the health of your family relationships at home.

-Today, we're diving into some more practical tips for ways to prioritize your health so you can keep operating your farm per usual.
+Today, we're diving into some more practical tips to prioritize your health, so you can keep operating your farm per usual.

 Eating & Nutrition

-We’ll start with the one that probably comes to everyone’s mind first when we talk about health—eating and nutrition.
+We’ll start with the one that probably comes to everyone’s mind when we talk about health: eating and nutrition.

 There are as many diets out there as there are people.
 No fat, no carb, keto, intermittent fasting...the list goes on.
 One of the easiest and most effective strategies to maintain healthy eating as a lifestyle is simply moderation.
 Now, it does take a lot of fuel to get a grower through a normal day, but you need to make sure you aren’t getting too much “excess” fuel by consuming more calories than your body needs.
 Not all calories are the same.
 It’s about choices.
 You don’t have to go crazy and deprive yourself, but there are some things that are better for you than others.

-An easy way to get a finger on the pulse of your current eating habits, and to make adjustments with some insight, is by using an app for your phone.
-One of my favorites that helps with calorie counting is called MyFitnessPal.
-You can put your info in and your goals and it will help you keep track.
+Using an app on your phone is an easy way to get a finger on the pulse of your current eating habits and make adjustments.
+MyFitnessPal is one of my favorite apps that helps with calorie counting.
+You can add your info and goals, and it will help you keep track.

 The last one is apple cider vinegar.
 Yes, it helps humans too.
-It actually does more for humans than it does for birds!
-Everything from keeping blood sugar stable to digestion to skin issues.
-Raw, unfiltered, apple cider vinegar is what you want to look for.
-Bragg’s is a great one, but there are other brands as well.
+It actually does more for humans than it does for birds—everything from keeping blood sugar stable to helping digestion to improving skin issues.
+Raw, unfiltered apple cider vinegar is what you want to look for.
+Bragg is a great one, but there are other brands as well.

 One of my favorite supplements is a product called Wellness Formula by Source Naturals.
 It is a huge help come cold and flu season.

-One of the main goals in exercise is to get your heart rate up and keep it up for about 20 to 30 minutes a few times per week.
-I've had people ask me over the years, “what type of exercise do you recommend?”
-I always says, “Whichever one you will DO.”
+One of the main goals of exercise is to get your heart rate up and keep it up for about 20 to 30 minutes a few times per week.
+I've had people ask me over the years, “What type of exercise do you recommend?”
+I always say, “Whichever one you will DO.”
 Will power is an exhaustible resource.
 If you enjoy it, you will keep doing it.

 That might feel like a lot to approach all at once.
 Don’t try to make huge radical changes.
 Instead, pick a few things that you can add to your daily routine and make them habits.